HOW TO COMPUTE A MONTHLY MORTGAGE PAYMENT

 M – monthly payment

-If we let then we can write
+If we let then we can solve for the summation term as

 ANNUAL PERCENTAGE RATE